 The PromoData, 2006- some of 2012, detail manufacturer costs and allowances, introduction of new products and price changes for all major grocery wholesalers from major markets.
 Data comes from 12 grocery wholesalers that provide products in the US.

-UC San Diego's campus agreement has the following restrictions:
+UC San Diego's campus agreement includes the following restrictions:

 - Only tenured and tenure-track faculty, PhD students, and post-docs are eligible to gain direct access to the Data.
-Researchers may not share the Data with individuals not registered and approved by the Kilts Center.
+Researchers may not share the Data with individuals not registered and approved by the Kilts Center, including any student in an undergraduate or master’s program.

 - Access by PhD students or post-doctoral researchers requires a subscription by the student's or post-doc's advisor.
 The advisor must be a full-time tenured or tenure-track professor from the same institution.
 The PhD student or post-doc and the faculty advisor are required to register individually.